cerebral/cerebral/docs/advanced/structure.md

 ### Sequences

 You import all actions and factories into the *sequences.js* file.
 This will give you autosuggestions on available actions and factories.
-You can combine this with operators:
+You can combine this with factories from Cerebral:

 ```js
 import { set } from 'cerebral/factories'